Data Transfer and Management Guide

 If you wish to learn more about sftp, you can do so at the online man page for scp.

-How to Transfer Data with rsync
+Transfer with rsync

 rsyncis a file copying tool that can reduce the amount of data transferred by sending only the differences between the source files on your local system and the existing files in your transfer directory.
 To transfer a file (ex. my_file.txt) to the remote secure system via rsync, open a terminal on your local computer and navigate to the path where your data file is located.